 - Unresolved Grief Issues

-Medicare and most private insurance plans are accepted.
+Medicare and many supplemental insurance plans are accepted.

-Any concerned individual may refer themselves or someone else to the program.
+Any concerned individual may refer themselves or someone else for evaluation.

 Although anyone can refer, a licensed physician can only make an order for admission.